Skip to content

 Three people posing in a room with a trophy, a desk with office supplies, and a shelf with books.

-Superintendent Dr. Heather Short and Walt Disney Elementary Principal Matt Garber surprised Mrs. Chanon in her classroom at Walt Disney.
+Walt Disney Elementary Principal Matt Garber helped Dr. Short surprise Mrs. Chanon in her classroom at Walt Disney.
 She was celebrated for her dedication to student achievement and the meaningful impact she has on students across both schools.
 The P-H-M Teacher Impact Award is presented each semester to educators whose work leads to outstanding academic growth and achievement across the district.

 Thank you to the P-H-M Education Foundation for providing the beautiful engraved awards that the teachers keep in their classrooms as a reminder of what they and their students accomplished.